flumadi/flumadi-portfolio/README.md

 MIT © Fridah Lumadi – Free to use as a template, but please credit me!

 🚀 Next Steps
-Deploy to Vercel (or your preferred host)
+Deploy to Netlify (or your preferred host)

 Thank you for reviewing my work!
 Let me know if you'd like any refinements. 😊